Just a brief note to say thank you for your emails. I actually didn't use the LOMS program - or your frameworks!

 Meanwhile, I applied for around 30 consultancies and got around eight applications through to the first round of interviews.

-So while I bombed out of an interview that, in the grand scheme of things, didn't end up mattering much, he bombed out of the only interview he had.
+While I bombed out of an interview that, in the grand scheme of things, didn't end up mattering much, he bombed out of the only interview he had.

 By my second set of interviews (a first round with a different company), I felt just as nervous.
 But I got through the first one and rolled into the next interview with a little more confidence.